Stoicheia/NanokinCodeCurated/README.md

 # NanokinCodeCurated

 Code snippets from Nanokin, for employers' eyes.
-Only code that is fully or mostly mine is included here.
+Only code that is fully mine, or code that I contributed significantly to is included here.